The Urban Monk is dedicated to producing high-quality cultured food products.

 Matt Morris is a leader in the local food resilience movement in Canterbury, and has been involved in the local and national organic movement since the late 1990s.

-After the earthquakes Matt moved from a full role running the University of Canterbury’s Sustainability Office into doing this part of the time while also coordinating the Food Resilience Network.
-He took his interest in voluntary simplicity, making food from locally sourced organic ingredients, and the food network and developed The Urban Monk.
+After the earthquakes Matt moved from a fulltime role running the University of Canterbury’s Sustainability Office into doing this part of the time while also coordinating the Food Resilience Network.
+He then took his interest in voluntary simplicity, making food from locally sourced organic ingredients, and the food network and developed The Urban Monk.

 Photo credit – Jo Bind.